-POL SCI 232A Formal Models of Political Science 4 Units Mathematical models of politics with applications to political learning, bargaining, and democratic theory.
+Quantitative Analysis in Political Research: Read Less [-] POL SCI 232A Formal Models of Political Science 4 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 Mathematical models of politics with applications to political learning, bargaining, and democratic theory.
 Topics from game theory, collective choice theory, and mathematical psychology.
+Formal Models of Political Science: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar and 2 hours of discussion per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Instructor: Powell Formal Models of Political Science: Read Less [-] POL SCI 232B Formal Models of Political Science 4 Units Terms offered: Fall 2013, Spring 2012, Fall 2010 This course emphasizes the application of the formal analytic tools to current or significant research in political science.
+Formal Models of Political Science: Read More [+] Rules & Requirements Prerequisites: 232A or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

 Instructor: Powell

-Formerly known as: 232

-POL SCI 232B Formal Models of Political Science 4 Units This course emphasizes the application of the formal analytic tools to current or significant research in political science.

-Rules & Requirements

-Prerequisites: 232A or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week

-Additional Details

-Subject/Course Level: Political Science/Graduate

-Grading: Letter grade.

-Instructor: Powell
+Formal Models of Political Science: Read Less [-]

 POL SCI 232H Public Policy and Business 4 Units

+Terms offered: Fall 2011, Fall 2009

 The course will study public policy in its connection with business.
 Policy is seen as an endogenous outcome of a game where diverse political forces try to shape public decisions to their advantage.
 The focus is broad, covering both theory and evidence.
 The aim is to analyze how a wide range of political institutions and processes affect public policy and economic performance.
 The ultimate goal of the course is to acquaint students with the topics at hand, and to consolidate their control of formal theory and quantitative techniques by discussing their application to the subject.

+Public Policy and Business: Read More [+]

 Rules & Requirements

 Prerequisites: Graduate student

 Hours & Format

 Fall and/or spring: 15 weeks - 2-3 hours of seminar per week

 Additional Details

 Subject/Course Level: Political Science/Graduate

 Grading: Letter grade.

-POL SCI 234A Qualitative and Multi-Method Research 4 Units This course introduces diverse methodological tools, following the premise that all methods are strengthened if linked to qualitative analysis.
+Public Policy and Business: Read Less [-] POL SCI 234A Qualitative and Multi-Method Research 4 Units Terms offered: Spring 2016, Spring 2012, Spring 2011 This course introduces diverse methodological tools, following the premise that all methods are strengthened if linked to qualitative analysis.
 Explores alternative approaches to concept formation, measurement, and causal inference, based on large- and small-N analysis and case studies.
 Analytic tensions that motivate the course derive from, among other sources, the pressure on case-study and small-N researchers to strive for analytic rigor and generality; and the skepticism of some statisticians about quantitative inference - both descriptive and casual - in social science.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Qualitative and Multi-Method Research: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-POL SCI 235 Introduction to Research Methods 4 Units Overview of methods of political research.
+Qualitative and Multi-Method Research: Read Less [-] POL SCI 235 Introduction to Research Methods 4 Units Terms offered: Fall 2015.
+Fall 2013.
+Fall 2011 Overview of methods of political research.
 Theories, concepts, variables, hypotheses.
 Research design, quantitative and qualitative methodology.
 Basic data collection techniques.
 Approaches to data analysis.
 Provides an overview of different statistical techniques, but does not teach statistics.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Introduction to Research Methods: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.